chen-si-jia/Trajectory-Long-tail-Distribution-for-MOT/README.md

 ## News
 * (2025.03.13) The code of SVA is opened!
-Now, our code for our all modules is opened!
+Now, our code for all modules is open!
 * (2024.06.17) The code of DVA is opened!
 * (2024.04.19) Our poster is selected for the 3th China3DV presentation!
 * (2024.02.27) The code of GS is opened!